Enter your Zip Code to find your nearest dealer:

 Our CareClear Pro Acid Neutralizer filter works by adding calcite to neutralize the water as soon as it enters your home.
 Calcite is a natural type of rock that helps raise the pH level of your water as it dissolves.
 As water flows through the filter, trace amounts of calcite dissolve into the water, neutralizing the pH levels.
 Balancing filters work best when the water has a pH of 5.5 or higher.

 For water that has pH levels even lower than 5.5, your WaterCare dealer may recommend blending the calcite with another mineral called corosex.
-This mixture has the strength to help boost really low pH levels in the 4.0-5.0 range back up to the more balanced neutral levels.
+This mixture has the strength to help boost deficient pH levels in the 4.0-5.0 range back up to the more balanced neutral levels.

 Because the calcite (and corosex) inside sacrifices itself to bring your water back to neutral, it is necessary to have a WaterCare dealer come back regularly to refill the media to make sure your CareClear Pro continues to offer up the protection you expect from the filter.

 Supplemental Filters.
-As discussed above, sometimes water gets a low pH due to the presence of chemicals or pollutants in the ground or aquifer.
-If you have any concerns as to any industrial chemicals traveling in your water, like PFAS, an additional filter would be necessary to reduce the presence of that chemical to ensure that your family is not consuming it.
+As discussed above, sometimes water gets a low pH due to chemicals or pollutants in the ground or aquifer.
+If you have any concerns about any industrial chemicals traveling in your water, like PFAS, an additional filter would be necessary to reduce the presence of that chemical to ensure that your family is not consuming it.

-If water testing reveals other chemical issues are present, you may want to add extra contaminant reduction or a reverse osmosis system to remove other water impurities and make sure your drinking water is the best it can possibly be.
+Suppose water testing reveals other chemical issues are present.
+In that case, you may want to add extra contaminant reduction or a reverse osmosis system to remove further water impurities and ensure your drinking water is the best it can be.

-If you are concerned about acidic water in your home, call the water treatment specialists at your WaterCare authorized dealer.
-We can provide free water testing and design a water system for whole home health and safety.
+If you are concerned about acidic water in your home, contact a local WaterCare authorized dealer and water treatment specialists.
+They can provide free water testing and design a water system for home health and safety.